 You really have a lot of options when it comes to software tools — maybe too many, in fact — but there are a few that have really risen to the top, proving themselves better than most of their competition.

-Here are some of those few that we think are superior, in some way or another to the general masses of software tools out there to choose from….
+Here are some of those few that we think are superior, in some way or another to the general masses of online payment software tools out there to choose from….

 NOTE: Many of these are oriented towards a purely online business, but some of them do have applications for brick-and-mortar stores as well.